OriginTrail/ReadTheDocs/source/node-setup.rst

 Important Notes
 -----------------
-First time you run your node in .env don't forget to run ``npm run bootstrap`` to apply that configuration.
+First time you run your node run ``npm run bootstrap`` to apply initial configuration.

-Every time you change your configuration in .env don't forget to run ``npm run config`` to apply that configuration.
+Every time you change your configuration in .env don't forget to run ``npm run config`` to apply updated configuration.

 In order to make the initial import, your node must **whitelist** the IP of the machine that is requesting the import in ``.env`` i.e